ianchanning/fpl-dominator/README.md

-# PROJECT: BAMF DOMINATOR - OPERATIONAL GRIMOIRE (v3.0)
+# PROJECT: BAMF DOMINATOR - OPERATIONAL GRIMOIRE (v4.0)

 <!-- Placeholder for our glorious crest -->

 ## MISSION STATEMENT

 To systematically dismantle and dominate the Fantasy Premier League simulation by transforming raw, chaotic data into a decisive strategic advantage.
-This project is the home of the **Chimera**, a Python-based squad optimization engine built on the `pyomo` framework.
+This project is the home of the **Chimera**, a Python-based squad optimization engine commanded via the `bamf` CLI.
 Our motto: **EX DATA, VICTORIA** (From Data, Victory).

 ---